 Imagine an inner-city neighborhood on a sweltering summer day.
 A long draught has baked the pavement and buildings, coating them with dust.
 Suddenly, an enterprising resident devises a way to turn on one of the fire hydrants.
 It gushes into the street, attracting people of all ages who gather to splash and play.
 It’s like a Ganges River party in the middle of concrete canyons!

 A man cries out, “You’re wasting water!” and a woman exclaims, “Exactly!
 Come and enjoy it with us!”

 I’m reminded of a well-loved quote from John Shelby Spong who died in 2021.

 “If the word “God” can be identified with the Source of Love that flows through the universe, always enhancing life…then the only way we can worship that which we call God is by loving wastefully.
 Wasteful love never stops to ask whether love is due or deserved.
 One simply gives it away.
 The more we can give love away, the more that which is ultimate, real and holy will be visible in us.”

-As my friend and co-author, Heiwa no Bushi, says, “Love wastefully.
+As a friend of mine says, “Love wastefully.
 Turn on both spigots and let it run until the soil is good and muddy, until there is a pool that forms where others can be refreshed.”

 Obviously, for this to happen, we must overcome any attitudes of heart and mind that cause us to restrict our flow, siphoning down the blessings poured so freely into us.

 Jesus addressed one of these primary restrictors.
 “Do not judge, so that you may not be judged.
 For with the judgment you make you will be judged, and the measure you give will be the measure you get.”
 (Matthew 7:1-2)

 Let’s be real.
 We all judge others.
 We justify ourselves by saying I’m just discerning, or I’m speaking truth to power, or I’m fighting the good fight.

 There is a necessary place for discernment.
 But every one of us – no matter our politics, theology, or morals – can see how judgement erodes our common humanity.
 Even with noble intentions, we can easily foment division.